ISE Cryptography — Lecture 06

 • They can solve for the secret key \(\alpha\)!

-• Sony used the same nonce for every signature
+• They used the same nonce for every signature

 • The private signing key was recovered, enabling homebrew software